 Notable events from the series:

-also launched in this series, but in an insert story where Superman was not involved.
+The New Teen Titans also launched in this series, but in an insert story where Superman was not involved.

-.
-It is an anthology series, with each arc featuring a different DC character(s).
+As part of their 2011 relaunch, the series was brought back, this time under the name DC Universe Presents.
+It was an anthology series, with each arc featuring a different DC character(s).

-Tropes in DC Comics Present include:
+Tropes in DC Comics Presents include:

 - Lampshaded in The Spectre issue (#29)- the Spectre calls Superman on his unusually brash behavior in the previous few issues.